Executive Chairman and Chairman of the Board

 CACI has sustained its success in today's new economy in part through Dr. London's highly successful strategic acquisitions program.
 Since 1992, CACI has made more than 60 acquisitions that have strengthened its position in managed networks, information assurance, and the security and intelligence services markets.
 After the September 11, 2001 attacks on New York's World Trade Center and the Pentagon, CACI operations have taken the company even further into the intelligence and homeland security arenas.

 In 2002, Dr. London led CACI through its first equity offering (secondary offering) since CACI's initial public offering of 1968; the company issued a total of approximately 4.9 million shares of common stock, with gross proceeds of approximately $171 million.
 Moreover, throughout his career, Dr. London has overseen the company's bank financing and line of credit transactions, reflecting his experience as a senior corporate financial manager.
 In 2004, Dr. London led CACI in raising a new revolving credit facility and institutional term loan, totaling $550 million, to purchase the Defense and Intelligence Group and related assets of American Management Systems, Incorporated.
 The acquisition positioned CACI as one of the largest, focused IT providers serving the defense and Intelligence Community markets, and the transaction was hailed as part of the "Hottest M&A Merger of the Year" by the Northern Virginia Technology Council.
 In 2007, Dr. London led CACI's sale of $300 million in senior subordinated notes, adding convertible security to the company's capital structure for increased financial flexibility.
-In 2013, CACI completed its largest acquisition to date, that of Six3 Systems, Inc., positioning the company as a leader in national and tactical intelligence solutions and services.
+In 2013, CACI completed its acquisition of Six3 Systems, Inc., positioning the company as a leader in national and tactical intelligence solutions and services.
 In 2016, CACI acquired L-3's National Security Solutions, Inc., significantly increasing revenue, growing CACI's workforce to 20,000, and providing the company with a strong competitive advantage in pursuing and priming larger opportunities and next-generation IT programs across the federal marketplace.